mjrama/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!
+## Fork for Artillery Hornet and it's new Artillery Ruby 1.1 32 bit board

+I added support for the new Artillery Ruby board, I haven't tested it yet because I don't know how to upload it to the printer (Working on it), if you have success uploading it, please tell me how.

+This is under your own risk, I don't take any responsability for any modification that you do.

+This can be build with Marlin Auto Build, and the artillery_ruby enviroment was added as default for this fork.

 ## Marlin 2.0